MassKlaus/ModderCli/README.md

 ### Why does this exist?

 I hate repetetive workflows.
-In the case of Sekiro Modding the usual experience to make a mod is as follows:
+In the case of Sekiro Modding the usual experience to make a mod for me is as follows:

 1. Get the files you want to mod
 2. Create a backup folder